Home Maintenance Checklist: Seasonal and Monthly To-Dos

 Turn off your sprinkler system

 If winter hits your area pretty hard and you have a sprinkler system, you do not want to skip this task.
-If you don’t turn off your sprinkler system, you run the risk of the irrigation lines cracking or, worse, bursting due to water expansion during the bitter cold months.
+If you don’t turn off your sprinkler system, you run the risk of the irrigation lines cracking or, worse, bursting due to water expansion during the bitterly cold months.

 Close the pool